tlevine/www.thomaslevine.com/content/!/news-hack-day-sf/index.md

 hipstamatized this by turning it into "Haystacks" and replacing "stacks" with "stax".
 So "Haystax".

-## Projects
+## Data Projects

+Since this is a "data" blog, let's talk about the weekend's "data" projects.

 That group that had huddled in the corner on Friday huddled in a different corner over the weekend.
-On Sunday, they unveiled their creation.
+On Sunday, they unveiled their creation, On the Record.

 << More here >>

-The ScraperWiki prize went to [Haystax](http://haystaxdata.org).
+It shows lets you search quotes from news articles by person over time.

+[Haystax](http://haystaxdata.org) created enough functionality to scrape one of the test case sites identified by Reporters Lab.
+And for this, they won the ScraperWiki prize.

 ## More

-And then I left San Francisco the following Monday night for Liverpool, which is where I am right now.
-Quite hilariously, this is the first time I've ever been here.
+After all this craziness, I left San Francisco the following Monday night for ScraperWiki's Liverpool office, which is where I am right now.
+Quite hilariously, this is the first time I've ever been to the office or anywhere in England.